Mookychick Press Room

 Would you like to be placed on our press mailing list?
 If so, please email the editor at email@example.com.

-Mookychick Online was created in 2005 by Magda Knight and Amanda Prouten, two ex-Goths who knew that the young ladies of today are more than the sum of their wardrobes, their make-up and their kissing/fellatio technique.
+Mookychick Online was created in 2005 by Magda Knight and Amanda Prouten, two ex-Goths who knew that people are more than the sum of their wardrobes, their make-up and their kissing/fellatio technique.
 Mookychick was initially intended to be a print publication taking up the mantle of Jane (the now-defunct US magazine).
 A national British publishing company expressed interest but it never made print.
-Instead the internet opened its doors and allowed Mookychick to go global, with regular readers as far afield as Russia and Iran (though not China.
-Sadly.
-Yet.
-Yeah.
-We’re looking at you, China.)
+Instead the internet opened its doors and allowed Mookychick to go global.

-Mookychick is a magazine and community dedicated to growing up as an alternative young woman, dispelling the myth of subcultural barriers (Goth vs. Emo?
-Emo vs. The System?
+Mookychick is a magazine and community dedicated to growing up with an alternative mindset, dispelling the myth of subcultural barriers (Goth vs. Indie?
 How reactionary) and broadening horizons.

 Yes, it’s feminist.
 But that’s like saying a person tends to breathe now and then.
-Of course it’s feminist, but with an eye to the outsider.
-Many of its teenage readers have found each other on the forum, gone to festivals and college together, grown up together.
-A truly self-policing and self-defining community of alternative women, young and older.
+Many of its readers have found each other on the forum, gone to festivals and college together, grown up together.
+A truly self-policing and self-defining community of alternative women and non-binary folk, young and older.

-We have several campaigns on the go at Mookychick – these include replacing txtspeak with plain english, encouraging journalism and safe sexual growth.
-More campaigns are to follow, including a global book club.
+We’ve have several campaigns on the go at Mookychick – these include the Feminist Flash Fiction competition.
 We’ve also helped readers set up their own online magazines, providing mentorship to both journalists and editors as required.
-We aim to be a viral, proactive resource – aiding others, who in turn aid the people they meet.
+We aim to be a proactive resource – aiding others, who in turn aid the people they meet.

 Incidentally, Mookychick has also been hugely supportive of alternative models who have been inspired to show flesh and inked skin by sites like Suicide Girls but are unprepared for the potential pitfalls of being a freelance, unpaid, occasionally abused alternative model.
-Our vocal support and wealth of information on the matter has helped ensure that prospective alternative models know exactly how to go about their business, and we’ve even helped place some of our readers in successful, trustworthy alternative modelling agencies.
-We’re proud of that.
-In our upcoming competition to find the four faces of Mookychick for 2009, we hope to achieve more of the same.
+Our vocal support and informative resources have helped ensure that prospective alternative models are more informed how to go about their business.
+We’ve even helped place some of our readers in successful, trustworthy alternative modelling agencies.

-If you would like to interview the creators of Mookychick, we’ll be happy to talk further about either Mookychick as a phenomenon or about the state of play for girls today.
+If you would like to interview the creators of Mookychick, we’ll be happy to talk further about any aspect of Mookychick or about the state of play for alternative lifestyle and feminism today.
 Please contact the editor, Magda Knight, at firstname.lastname@example.org if you’re interested in featuring us in an article.
 We’d be thrilled to hear from you, and will be happy to supply you with interviews, press information, soundbytes, photos and printable logos as required.

 About the editrix and co-founder